stephanradel/github-unleashed-sample-app/README.md

 A simple Spring Boot application displaying an index and a greetings page:
 - Index page with a link to the greetings page
   - Has an error in the header that will be fixed during the workshop
-- Greetings page displays hello world
+- Greetings page displays "hello world" message
   - Has an additional argument that will be used to add a feature during the workshop
+- Maven POM file has an outdated dependency of "spring-boot-starter-logging"
+  - Used to demonstrate how Dependabot works

-## GitHub workflows: .github/workflows/
+## GitHub workflows are located under .github/workflows/
 - ci.yml | build, test & publish
 - ci-integration-tests.yml
 - commitlint.yml